 A Placement: The Lord may simply say, “Do whatever I instruct you, in this place, until further notice!”

 It is uniquely empowering to know which kind of assignment you’re on.
 It will determine the intensity and focus of your work.
-And it can make your work less burdensome by clarifying its limits.
-It can be reassuring because then, whatever your level of “success” (outcomes are almost always corporately generated) you can go with the assurance that you have done what the Father sent you to do.
+And it can make your work less burdensome by clarifying its limits and making it finite.
+It can be reassuring because then, whatever your level of “success” (remembering that outcomes are almost always corporately generated) you can move on when the signal comes with the assurance that you have done what the Father sent you to do.
+This isn’t a framework that guarantees “success”.
+But it is one that can help make sense of your contribution.

-This is important.
-It is not a luxury.
-In a line of work where failure can appear to be the unavoidable measure, because the potential of God and the Gospel are infinite, it is vital to eat of the food that fueled even the Lord himself when he said to his disciples: “My food and drink is to what God put me here to do – and do it until it’s done.”
+In a line of work where failure can appear to be the unavoidable measure, because the potential of God and the Gospel are infinite, it is vital to eat of the food that fueled even Jesus himself when he said to his disciples: “My food and drink is to what God put me here to do – and do it until it’s done.”
 (John 4:34)

 That is a satisfaction so deep.
-One I aspire to.
-And one I wish for everyone I coach, and all my brothers and sisters in ministry.
+It is one I aspire to.
+And one I wish for each one I coach, and all my brothers and sisters in ministry.

 Patrick Laughing, by Charlie Mackesy